jlaso/telegram-cli-wrapper/README.md

 Run ```composer install``` inside the folder repo in order to create autoload files.

-Take a look on test.php to see how easy is to send messages.
+Take a look on test folder to see how easy is to use the wrapper.

+If you don't want to have started telegram-cli you can use TelegramCliHelper in order to start it automatically each time is needed.
+To do that you need to create a config.ini in the config folder (you have config.ini.dis as a template)

+All the examples in the test folder use this Helper.